 With Sky Stream being a streaming device (albeit limited), its content library is not just about Sky: it supports 3rd party streaming services and apps such as Prime Video, Disney+ and Netflix (though a few major ones are still missing), and even its Freeview channels are streamed via broadband instead of an aerial.

-But if we look at Sky’s own channels – Stream and NOW are identical in what they offer.
-From channels like Sky Atlantic to Sky Witness, from Sky Sports channels to Sky Cinema – everything’s available both on Stream and NOW (with a few minor differences).
+But if we look at Sky’s own channels – Stream and NOW are almost identical in what they offer.
+From channels like Sky Atlantic to Sky Witness, from Sky Sports (including the new Sky Sports+) to Sky Cinema – everything’s available both on Stream and NOW (with a few minor differences).

-The pricing is different, of course (see below for more on that), and the content is divided into different types of packages – but it’s all there on both of them.
+Of course, the pricing is different (see below for more on that), and the content is divided into different types of packages – but it’s all there on both of them.

-And since both NOW and Stream are based on streaming, most of the content is available both on-demand and live (except for sports content, where not everything is available on-demand).
+Since both NOW and Stream are based on streaming, most of the content is available both on-demand and live (except for sports content, which is not always available on-demand).

 But Stream does have the upper hand in one category: Freeview.
 While you can get Freeview for free, with an aerial, on almost every TV sold in the UK – some homes are in an area with bad reception.

-Therefore, being able to get most (not all) of the Freeview channels via broadband, is a Stream benefit that doesn’t exist for NOW subscribers.
+Therefore, getting most (not all) of the Freeview channels via broadband is a Stream benefit that doesn’t exist for NOW subscribers.

 The Winner: Sky Stream